fido-web-pay/specification/sample-merchant-integration.md

 The FWP assertion now needs to be augmented with additional merchant data and subsequently be sent to a PSP (Payment System Provider) for fulfillment.

-Note that that each `paymentMethod` may require specific additional information, as well as potentially relying on different PSPs.
+Note that that each `paymentNetworkId` may require specific additional information, as well as potentially relying on different PSPs.

 Please turn to PSP documentation for details.